pietervdvn/MapComplete/Docs/Layers/climbing_area.md

-The question is  What kind of climbing opportunity is this?
+The question is  *What kind of climbing opportunity is this?*

-  - A climbing boulder - a single rock or cliff with one or a few climbing routes which can be climbed safely without rope  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:climbing' target='_blank'>climbing</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:climbing%3Dboulder' target='_blank'>boulder</a>`
+  - *A climbing boulder - a single rock or cliff with one or a few climbing routes which can be climbed safely without rope*  corresponds with  `climbing=boulder`
-  - A climbing crag - a single rock or cliff with at least a few climbing routes  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:climbing' target='_blank'>climbing</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:climbing%3Dcrag' target='_blank'>crag</a>`
+  - *A climbing crag - a single rock or cliff with at least a few climbing routes*  corresponds with  `climbing=crag`
-  - A climbing area with one or more climbing crags and/or boulders  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:climbing' target='_blank'>climbing</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:climbing%3Darea' target='_blank'>area</a>`
+  - *A climbing area with one or more climbing crags and/or boulders*  corresponds with  `climbing=area`